A Guide to the Best Swimming Holes in Litchfield National Park.

 Surprise Creek Falls – 4WD only

-Check out our two other guides for more information about the Lichfield National Park.
-The Complete Guide to Exploring the Litchfield National park and the Complete Guide to Camping and Accommodation in the Litchfield National Park.
+Check out our two other guides for more information about Litchfield National Park.
+The Complete Guide to Exploring the Litchfield National Park and the Complete Guide to Camping and Accommodation in Litchfield National Park.